tin6150/psg/reStructuredText_markup.rst

 Next should be a table of content.  the ``contents directive`` will read entries from the ``topic directive`` , as well as things that parsed are headers (those with underlines and stuff).
 Thus, explicit ``topic`` or ``title`` directives are not really necessary.   (``sidebar directive`` not supported by github rendered)
+(the topic wasn't listed in contents:: , but the heading line was listed instead.  so, may have no use for ``topic``)

 .. sidebar::
 .. contents::